A-N-M-Noor/LazyGo_WRO2025/README.md

 </table>

 ---
-## 🎉 Project Overview
+## Repository

-This repository includes all files, designs, and code for **Lazy_Bot**, our WRO 2025 robot.
-Below is the folder structure:
+This repository includes all files, designs, and code for **LazyBot**, our WRO 2025 robot.
+Below is the file structure:

-## 📂 Structure
+### File Structure

 <img align="right" alt="Lazy_bot" width="270" src="https://github.com/user-attachments/assets/153bd9aa-6155-4586-a022-d08b24079a2a">